Back to top

 ASA ruling

-In 2025, the UK Advertising Standards Authority (ASA) ruled on advertising for a hair‑colour range described as “PPD‑free” while containing PTD.
+In 2025, the UK Advertising Standards Authority (ASA) ruled on advertising10 for a hair‑colour range described as “PPD‑free” while containing PTD.

 The ASA concluded that: